LLNL/sundials/doc/arkode/SphinxDocs/guide/source/sunlinsol/SUNLinSol_SuperLUMT.rst

 installation of SUNDIALS, and that SUNDIALS has been configured appropriately to link with SuperLU_MT (see section :ref:`Installation.CMake.ExternalLibraries` for details).
-Additionally, this wrapper only supports single- and double-precision calculations, and therefore cannot be compiled if SUNDIALS is configured to have ``realtype`` set to ``extended`` (see section :ref:`CInterface.DataTypes` for details).
+Additionally, this wrapper only supports single- and double-precision calculations, and therefore cannot be compiled if SUNDIALS is configured to have ``realtype`` set to ``extended`` (see section :ref:`ARKStep_CInterface.DataTypes` for details).
 Moreover, since the SuperLU_MT library may be installed to support either 32-bit or 64-bit integers, it is assumed that the SuperLU_MT library is installed using the same integer precision as the SUNDIALS